CITS5501 lab 1 (week 2) – Testing introduction – solutions

 Other IDEs

-As a first step for today’s lab, ensure you can install and/or access at least one of these.
+As a first step for today’s lab, ensure you have access to your preferred IDE or editor.

 After downloading and opening the lab code from https://cits5501.github.io/resources/#lab-labs, you may need to instruct your IDE to add the “JUnit 5” libraries to the project; typically, viewing the project properties in your IDE will reveal some way of doing this.